gradientedge/msft-azure-service-bus-batch/npm/README.md

 # Experiment

-The purpose of the experiment is to test configuration for OTEL support.
+The purpose of the experiment is to test configuration for service bus extension support.

 Function setup:
 - npm